aviaril/obsidianBackup/Comp Sci/Electronics.md

 ---
 # Limitations
 The displays cannot be photographed with a standard shutter speed and most video will show the displays cycling meaning that it is hard to read the output from a video.
+The user also cannot set multiple alarms at the same time, a common feature that potentially allows for a better user experience.